mmularski/ckad-exams/ckad-tasks/exam-1/task-09-log-analysis/task/task-description.md

   - `INFO: Application started`
   - `ERROR: Failed to connect to database`
   - `INFO: Retrying...`
-- Your task: Deploy the pod, then use `kubectl logs` to extract and document the error message in `answer/error.txt`.
+- Your task: Deploy the pod, then use `kubectl logs` to extract and document the error message in `prep/error.txt`.

 ## Deliverables
-- `pod.yaml` in the `prep/` directory.
+- `pod.yaml` and `error.txt` in the `prep/` directory.
-- `error.txt` in the `answer/` directory containing the error line from the logs.
 - Pass the validation described below.

 ## Validation